openep/openep/examples.md

 ---
 title: Examples
 subtitle: >-
-  Illustrations of how to use the OpenEP libraries
+  The following examples illustrate how to use the OpenEP libraries
 layout: page
 ---